snugel/digenome-toolkit/README.md

    In order to change prefix (type of analysis, namely "WT" or "RGEN"), change string in the header of cpp file.
 Also input bam file should be pre-sorted.

 2. Because the input bam file is already pre-sorted one, the reverse index should only be sorted.
-Running '2.sort.py' will do this.
+Running '2.sort.py *reverse.txt' will do this.

 3. Running '3.count.py' and '4.cut_threshold.py' to count the number of each positions, and cut them with some threshold values.